Design thinking process: Stages, tips, and examples

 Summary

-As humans, we’re approached with problems every single day.
-But how often do we come up with solutions to everyday problems that put the needs of individual humans first?
+We all face problems every day.
+But how often do we find solutions that truly put people's needs first?

 What is the design thinking process?